 It's possible to get to the cliff directly from Svolvær, Lofoten major center, in about 20 km along E10 and also from Kabelvåg, in about 15 km. along E10, turning to left to Henningsvær(Route 816) at E10 and Route 816 forking.
 Otherwise the shortest way to approach the cliff is from Henningsvær (less then 5 km.), or from Lyngvær (less then 5 km), a good place along E10, about 20 km. west to Svolvær.

 HistoryClimbing in Lofoten started in 1889, when two local fishermen realized Vagakallen’s first ascent.

 At the beginning of last century some British alpinists, and mainly William Slingsby, started to climb in the islands.
-In 1910 a Norwegian party (C.W.
+On 1910 a Norwegian party (C.W.
 Rubenson, A.B.
-Bryn, F.Schjeldrup ) climb Svolvaer Geita (Svolvaer Goat) – a peak overlooking Svolvaer - in first ascent.
+Bryn, F.Schjeldrup ) climb Svolvær Geita (Svolvær Goat) – a peak overlooking Svolvær - in first ascent.
 Successively, mainly Norwegian and British parties visited Lofoten.
-In ’60 Nesheim brothers from Tromso and the local Arild Meyer realized some hard first ascents like Vestpillaren on Presten and Great Pillar on Vagakallen, while H.C.
+On the Sixties, the Nesheim brothers from Tromso and the local Arild Meyer climbed some hard routes in first ascent, like Vestpillaren on Presten and Great Pillar on Vagakallen, while H.C.
 Doseth realized Vestpillaren first free climbing.
 In last years mainly Norwegian and USA climbers, Ed Webster between them, realized several big walls’ first ascents.

-Presten climbing routes from left hand to right hand (Norwegian grades):
+Presten climbing routes from left hand to right hand (Norwegian Scale):

 "Himmel og Helvete"(Heaven and Hell) 7, 560 mt.